 5. Containing Vitamin B6

 By eating just one serving of red/brown rice, one can meet 23 percent of vitamin B6, the amount needed for the optimal functioning of organs.
 This vitamin is needed to help balance the formation of serotonin, red blood cells and helps the production of DNA cells.

 Red/brown rice is known to help lower bad cholesterol.
 By eating red/brown rice, it will help increase the level of good cholesterol.
 Therefore red rice can be a staple food and a good source of carbohydrates for health.

 Raw cacao powder has more than 300 phytochemicals and nearly four times the antioxidant power of regular dark chocolate, and contains protein, calcium, carotene, thiamin, riboflavin, magnesium, and sulfur.
 These properties can be destroyed by high heat, so it’s important to know just what type of processes your cocoa powder and baking chocolate have undergone.

 Cacao can improve heart health, cholesterol, stress levels, and inflammation, to list just a few physical advantages.
-Fringe benefits cacao releases into the brain include anandamide, endorphins, phenylethylamine, and serotonin, all sparking descriptives like “blissful” and “euphoric.”
+Fringe benefits of cacao is that when consumed it releases anandamide, endorphins, phenylethylamine, and serotonin into the brain, all sparking descriptives like “blissful” and “euphoric.”
 All this satisfying goodness comes from a frothy mug of hot cocoa or a creamy bar of unadulterated chocolate.
 It’s no wonder the Spanish called it “black gold.”